simul/simul.github.io/changelist.md

 Version 4.4
 ---
+Wed 26 May : Updated to support WinGDK.
 Tue 25 May : Updated conditional statement in UnityRenderEventD3D12().
 Better viewport assignment in UnityRenderFrame().
 Mon 24 May : offset fix
 Mon 24 May : Update worleyTexcoordOffset to worleyOffsetKm.
 Removed noise3DTexcoordScale2, noise3DTexcoordOffset2 and EdgeNoiseWavelength2Km from shaders.
 Update noise input from cloud_lighting.sfx and updated cloud_experimental.sla and others.